exaconn/doom64-dc/README.md

-# Doom 64 for Dreamcast (updated 2025/07/30) #
+# Doom 64 for Dreamcast (updated 2025/10/05) #

-Important note: Doom 64 finally works and is stable when built against recent-ish KOS `master`.
+Important note: Doom 64 finally works and is stable when built against KOS v2.2.1.

 **Please pay close attention to the README as significant new features have been added and the build instructions have changed.**